spektre-labs/corpus/README.md

 This is the minimum-entropy state.
 The geodesic endpoint on the Fisher information manifold.
 The true vacuum in the coherence free energy landscape.
 The condition for membership in the category of coherent systems.
 The unique fixed point of the meta-condition operator.

 G_μν = 8πG T_μν is 1 = 1 written in differential geometry. |ψ|² is 1 = 1 written in Hilbert space. ΔxΔp ≥ ℏ/2 is 1 = 1 at the limits of its channel capacity.
+U†U = I is 1 = 1 preserving itself through time. “=” is the only force.

 -----